israkkayum/data-structure-lab-task/README.md

          d.
 Perform Insertion and Deletion at Front of DLL
          e.
 Demonstrate how this DLL can be used as Double Ended Queue
          f.
 Exit

+Lab - 17: Write a C program to perform the following operations.

+          a.
+Insertion into an AVL-tree
+          b.
+Deletion from an AVL-tree
+          c.
+Search for a key element in an AVL tree.